-Finding the right ring can take time and it’s recommended that you allocate up to three months in finding the right ring.
+Finding the right ring can take time and it’s recommended that you allocate up to three months to find the right ring.
 You might need to have something specially customised and it’s important to do research into diamonds so you have a basic understanding of what you should be looking for before you walk into a jewellery store.
-Take a friend or a family member along to get a second opinion before deciding.
+Take a friend or a family member along to get a second opinion, before deciding.
 Don’t expect to walk into a jewellery store and walk out an hour later with the engagement ring you’re planning to propose with.
 You might get lucky finding the perfect ring in a quality jewellery store, but be prepared and think ahead.

-Worried they won’t like the engagement ring
+Worried they won’t like the engagement ring?

 The biggest challenge of buying an engagement ring before the proposal is finding one that your partner will love.
 Engagement rings are a huge investment and getting one they don’t like could cost you a lot later on if any adjustments are made.
 Shopping for a ring together removes that stress, as your partner can choose the exact style and setting that they want.
 You will know your partner better than anyone else, so you will probably already know whether they would want to be involved in the purchase process.

 The ring doesn’t fit

 Making sure the ring fits the finger is vital for an engagement ring.
 If your partner has other rings lying around you could sneakily trace around it on a piece of paper to use as a reference.
 Rings can be resized but it’s better to have the ring too loose rather than too tight as it’s easier to readjust.
 Plus you don’t want to propose and not be able to put the ring on their finger.

 How can you propose without an engagement ring?